shibedrill/oxidefetch/README.md

 1: It's slow.
 2: It only works on platforms which have the BASH shell.
 3: It's kinda big, and I like having more compact info.
 As such, I wrote OxideFetch.
 How cool is that?
-It displays your information in a manner that's compact, and BLAZINGLY fast.
+It displays your information in a manner that's compact, cross-platform, and BLAZINGLY fast.
 I've measured speeds of up to 25 times faster than normal Neofetch on WSL2.

 ### Features